Fresh Cherry

 - 1 teaspoon honey (optional)

-- 1. In a bowl, combine rolled oats, almond milk, chia seeds, and vanilla extract.
+- 1. In a bowl, combine rolled oats, almond milk, chia seeds, and honey if using.
+Mix well.

 - 3. Cover and refrigerate overnight.
-In the morning, top with remaining cherries and drizzle with honey if desired.
+In the morning, stir and enjoy your healthy breakfast.

 - Salt and pepper to taste